scapecom/attackify_campaign_cli/README.md

 ## Usage

-Run the CLI with your ATTACKIFY API token (beta version to use Bearer Token for now):
+Run the CLI with your ATTACKIFY API token (beta version to use Bearer Token for now), also to automagically run ATTACKIFY Campaigns from Mitre ATT&CK threat groups, you will need a PROFESSIONAL account with ATTACKIFY.
+You can still run the tool with a FREE tier to extract mappings between ATT&CK TTPs and ATTACKIFY modules:

 ```bash
 python attackify_cli.py --token YOUR_API_TOKEN_HERE